6 steps of a successful influencer outreach campaign for your brand

 As with any other campaign, it’s time to measure results after your work with the influencers is done.
 Go back to your goals to remind yourself what your plans for the campaign were.
 Look at your email marketing metrics and compare the numbers between the influencers, platforms, landing pages, and everything else involved in the campaign.
 Also compare the results of this campaign to that of other marketing campaigns.
-Maybe paid advertising on Facebook actually brings you same results with much less effort.
+Maybe paid advertising on Facebook actually brings you the same results with much less effort.

 6. Nurture the relationship with your influencers.

 So you’ve successfully reached out to your influencers, they’ve promoted your product, you’ve paid them, you got some decent results from your campaign.
-However, you’re out of influencer marketing budget for this year so you can forget they exist now.
+However, you’re out of the influencer marketing budget for this year so you can forget they exist now.
 Right?
 Wrong!
 Keep in touch with your influencers, at least by engaging with their content.
 Remember, influencers are truly interested in your product category (they should be), so they might become brand ambassadors and keep increasing the awareness of your brand with time if your product is genuinely good.